 With the echoes of the past whistling around every beach, town and bunker, Normandy is the place to go to reflect on world war 2 and the pivotal events that happened there.
 It can be a hard hitting place for sure so having the ability to explore at your own pace, or have an afternoon off if needed, is a good idea.
 That’s where a self drive tour comes in.

 When we self drove the coastline of Normandy we really appreciated being able to take in what we needed, explore different kinds of sights (not just museums) and take more than just the war stories too.
 We traveled with our kids so it made it even more essential we could pick and choose our destinations.

-If you’re looking to explore the Normandy world war 2 sites then a D-Day beaches self drive tour is a perfect way to see the area.
-It’s a fairly compact area with plenty to see and do whether you’re a complete history addict or just want to pay respects to the troops who lost their lives so many years ago.
+If you’re looking to explore the Normandy World War 2 sites then read on for our guide to a D-Day beaches self drive tour.
+It really is a perfect way to see the area!
+Since it’s a fairly compact region with plenty to see and do whether you’re a complete history addict or just want to pay respects to the troops who lost their lives so many years ago.

-I’ve based this self drive itinerary on our own experiences driving the route and also for it to be perfect for someone coming from the UK on a ferry to Cherbourg.
-If you find yourself coming from the opposite end of the country, perhaps arriving in Dieppe or Calais, or even just coming from Paris, feel free to reverse the route.
+I’ve based this self drive itinerary on our own experiences driving the route and also for it to be perfect for someone going to Normandy from the UK on a ferry to Cherbourg.
+If you find yourself coming from the opposite end of the country, perhaps arriving in Dieppe or Calais, or if you’re travelling internationally and starting from Paris, feel free to reverse the route.